-LARRY McDANIEL JR., 33, received his Bachelor’s Degree from UC, Berkeley, majoring in Sociology, with and AA degree from Peralta College.
+LARRY McDANIEL JR., 35, received his Bachelor’s Degree from UC, Berkeley, majoring in Sociology, with and AA degree from Peralta College.
 As he saw many of his friends falling victim to the challenges which face poor minority communities and finding himself struggling to survive, he vowed to dedicate himself to helping those coming from similar backgrounds.
 At Berkeley, he joined a student-run organization “Spread the Word” which assists underperforming minority youth through mentoring and advocacy.
 He became the president of the organization, a testament to his leadership skills.
-This past year, Larry earned a Master’s Degree in Higher Education at the University of Pennsylvania.
-Larry was accepted into the doctoral program in Higher Education and Organizational Change at UCLA this year, aspiring to become a university professor.
+Larry earned a Master’s Degree in Higher Education at the University of Pennsylvania and last year was accepted into the doctoral program in Higher Education and Organizational Change at UCLA.
+He aspires to become a university professor, using his own background as a means of reaching out to students who have been similarly discouraged.
 Following his own struggle over a 10-year period in community colleges, he is acutely aware of the struggles of Black children ”growing up in economically neglected neighborhoods”.
 He plans to engage in research, which effects policy changes in social structure with a particular emphasis on “racial identity for community college transfer students of color who attend historically and predominantly white universities”.
-This is his second New Leader Scholarship.
+This is his third New Leader Scholarship.